sasjs/lint/README.md

 Severity: WARNING

 #### noTrailingSpaces
 This will highlight lines with trailing spaces.
-Trailing spaces serve no useful purpose in a SAS program, and can make lines unnecessarily long.
+Trailing spaces serve no useful purpose in a SAS program.

 severity: WARNING